 Protein is naturally filling and takes longer to digest than simple carbohydrates.
 When people drank a whey protein drink, they lost about 4 pounds more and about an inch more from their waists over 6 months and felt less hungry than people given a carbohydrate shake instead.
 Other research in mice, found that when mice were given extra whey protein they gained less weight and body fat and more lean muscle, even when calories were the same.
 Whey protein is found naturally in yogurt and other dairy.

 Save calories-and unnecessary sugar-by choosing plain yogurt.
 Add fresh fruit for sweetness.

 Pictured Recipe: Peanut Butter-Banana Roll-Ups

 4. Peanut Butter

-Eggs deliver protein, which can help hold you over until lunch.
+One large egg has 6 grams of protein and 70 calories.
 Compared to carbohydrates and fat, protein keeps you satisfied longer.
-Plus, in one study, dieters who ate eggs for breakfast felt fuller longer and lost more than twice as much weight as those who got the same amount of calories from a bagel for breakfast.
+Plus, in one study, people who ate eggs for breakfast felt fuller longer and lost more than twice as much weight as those who got the same amount of calories from a bagel for breakfast.

 And while just eating egg whites will help you save calories, you'll also lose half the protein (about 3 grams is in the yolk), which helps make eggs a powerhouse choice for breakfast.
 Plus, the yolk is rich in healthy nutrients, like calcium and eye-protecting antioxidants-lutein and zeaxanthin.